More vintage. This time its Thom McAn shoes likely from the late 1960s or 1970s.

 The shoes are well built.
 They have a thick single leather sole, storm welt, leather heel and are fully leather lined.
 I would rate them lower than Alden and a Florsheim Imperial in construction but they are still a very fine shoe.

 When I first saw the shoes, they reminded me of Nettleton longwings due to the heavy broguing and the plug in the heel.
-Then I noticed the small hole in the heel counter.
-Almost all Nettleton’s have this hole.
 So maybe Nettleton manufactured these shoes for Thom McAn.
 Or they could be a copy of Nettleton’s design.
 Maybe Thom McAn was the Sketchers of 1970.
 Or I could be entirely wrong.
 It happens.

 There is no size information in the shoe.
 I did a Google search and found a few other Bootmaster pairs and they were also missing the size.
 Why would you not mark your shoes with size?
 I don’t know.
 Maybe there was sticker on the shoe at one point.